 Lockett is also credited with inspiring one of Australia’s defining literary voices.
 Lockett was aunt to Jane Cameron (more widely known as Dame Mary Gilmore) and it is said that Lockett encouraged the young Jane to also become a teacher and writer.

 In 1890, Lockett was said to be a tireless worker, making plans to travel to England to pursue literary and publishing opportunities.
 But she suffered ill health and passed away unexpectedly before her trip, aged just forty-three years old.
-Jeannie Lockett is buried in a nameless grave in Sydney’s Waverley Cemetery.
+Jeannie Lockett is buried in Sydney’s Waverley Cemetery.

 In her short life, Lockett successfully merged roles unusual for a woman of her time — wife and mother, writer, women’s rights activist, teacher and mentor — and her legacy lives on for contemporary readers today.